stephengold/sport-jolt/README.md

   + using Windows Command Prompt:
     `.\gradlew -Passertions=false -Pbtf=ReleaseSp :java-apps:ThousandCubes`
   + Press E to shoot.
   + Press Pause or "." to pause or resume the physics.
   + Press W/A/S/D/Q/Z to move the camera.

++ Windlass (a cable coiled around a horizontal barrel)
+  + using Bash or Fish or PowerShell or Zsh:
+    `./gradlew :java-apps:Windlass`
+  + using Windows Command Prompt:
+    `.\gradlew :java-apps:Windlass`
+  + Press Up/Down to rotate the barrel
+  + Press Pause or "." to pause or resume the physics.
+  + Press W/A/S/D/Q/Z to move the camera.